IBM/data-prep-kit/README.md

 See [Set up a Kubernetes clusters for KFP execution](kfp/doc/setup.md)

 A simple transform pipeline [tutorial](kfp/doc/simple_transform_pipeline.md) explains the pipeline creation and execution.
-In addition, if you want to combine severat transformers in a single pipeline, you can look at [multi-steps pipeline](kfp/doc/multi_transform_pipeline.md)
+In addition, if you want to combine several transformers in a single pipeline, you can look at [multi-steps pipeline](kfp/doc/multi_transform_pipeline.md)

 When you finish working with the cluster, and want to clean up or destroy it.
 See the [clean up the cluster](../kfp/doc/setup.md#cleanup)